littlejo/killerkoda-labs/aya-prod/aya-first-maps/finish.md

-I hope you enjoyed this lab about maps in eBPF using Aya
+I hope you enjoyed this lab about maps in eBPF using Aya.